Evercate/HMACAuthentication/README.md

 To not have manually update the prefix when working with multiple services you can automate this by setting a pre-request script either on a subfolder (under the collection that holds the main pre-request script) or directly on each request.

-Here is the script to automate setting the *clientHmacPrefix* **Note:** For each place you put this code you need to change the top line to your desired prefix.
+**Note:** For each place you put this code you need to change the top line to your desired prefix.
 ```js
 //Only change this top line to change prefix